OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.6.md

 ## Installation of the binary package

+>
-**Note:** Latest version of the binary package still includes OPAL 1.6.1.
+**Note:** Latest version of the binary package is OPAL 1.6.1-1 including OPAL 1.6.1.
 A new version will be available soon!

 1. The package can be installed wherever you want.
 Let's name this directory `$PREFIX`.
 1. change your working directory to `$PREFIX`